NicoPANW/Prisma-AIRS-Cortex-content-pack/README.md

 ## 5. Known issues / troublesooting

 * In order to get new issues, you need to create them after you set up the integration.
-Note often, the very first issue takes time (about 30 minutes) to show up, while the subsequent ones show-up within a monite
+Note often, the very first issue takes time (about 30 minutes) to show up, while the subsequent ones show-up within a minute